iKAN2025/Nighthawk-Pages/_posts/2023-08-16-Tools_Hacks_Sample.md

----
-toc: true
-comments: true
-layout: post
-title: Prunned Tool Procedure ...
-description: Example hacks!!!
-This shows procedures performed by student, not the procedures for the entire class.
-Modified or prunned for specific machine.
-courses: { compsci: {week: 0} }
-type: hacks
----

 ## Hacks
 > Complete the procedure below accurately.
 These are absolutely required and must be 100% accurate for your success.